About

 pwn.college is a great resource if binary exploitation is your thing.
 It really offers a great way of learning from the ground up.
 Some of these challenges are incredibly eye-opening, you’ll learn how to do things with the standard linux libraries you never knew possible!
 And it’s free!

 Advent of Code is a yearly set of coding challenges that they release (not surprisingly) around December.
 It’s not information security based, but if you’re a developer of any sort, or especially if you are trying to learn a new language, I can’t recommend this resource enough.
-I honed my skills with Go in 2022!
+I continue to hone my skills with Go since 2022!

 If you’ve spent any time messing with HTB, you have most likely heard of Ippsec, a fantastic sherpa through the older retired boxes.
 His youtube videos are extremely useful in explaining how to tailor attacks, what to look for, and how to approach different scenarios.